oracle-livelabs/apex/apex-professional-hol22/3-calculate-fees-workflow/3-calculate-fees-workflow.md

 In this lab, you learn how to:

-- Create a Workflow
+- Create a Workflow.

-- Modify the Workflow details
+- Modify the Workflow details.

-- Define Workflow Data
+- Define Workflow Data.

 - Add Workflow Variables